yowainwright/build-lambda-layer/README.md

 ##### AWS Deploy

-Assumes you're authenticated and have the AWS CLI
+Assumes you're authenticated, have the AWS CLI, and have already deployed the layer to S3.
+AKA, implemented but not actively guaranteed to work!

 ```
 build-layer <dir> --bucket <bucket> --runtimes [runtimes...] --architectures [architectures...]